-Some reef keepers are adamant that they should be avoided at all costs, while others suggest that they can be beneficial to the health of a saltwater setup.
+Some reef keepers are adamant that they should be avoided at all costs.
+While others suggest that they can be beneficial to the health of a saltwater fish tank.

 So, should they stay or should they go?
+Do bristle worms cause problems?
 In this guide, we look at the pros and cons of leaving bristle worms in your aquarium.

 |Common Name||Bristle Worm|

 |Size||Around 1″ – 6″, but some grow up to two feet|

 The term “bristle worm” refers to several thousand different segmented worms, each with separate behaviors and anatomy.
 They are a type of annelid worm and generally present with bristles along their sides, many of which are toxic and poisonous.